Qiskit/documentation/docs/tutorials/sqdrift/SqDRIFT_Tutorial_CPP/README.md

   Created 100/100 circuits
 ✓ Created all 100 Suzuki-Trotter circuits
 ```
-For each sampled operator, creates a Suzuki-Trotter evolution circuit with time $t_k = \frac{\lambda \tau}{n}$, where $n$ is the number of operators sampled per circuit (`ops_per_circuit`) and $\tau$ is the time step.
+For each sampled operator, creates a Suzuki-Trotter evolution circuit with time $t_k = \frac{\lambda \tau}{n}$, where $n$ is the number of operators sampled per circuit and $\tau$ is the time step.
 Because each sampled group was normalized term-by-term before mapping, this evolution applies only the phase/sign of each term during the rotation; the magnitudes contribute through the sampling distribution only.
 The Hartree-Fock initial state is prepared by applying X gates to qubits 0-6 and 10-16 (7 electrons in each spin sector).
 Each evolution circuit's instructions are manually appended to the main circuit using the C++ API.
 ### 7. Execute on IBM Quantum
 ```cpp
 std::cout << "\n Connecting to IBM Quantum Cloud..." << std::endl;